TeamLemonPie/BeddoMischer/README.md

 This allows the players to get feedback about the scanning process so they can re-scan their cards if one or more card is not detected.
 ![](/build/resources/Overlay_PlayerFeedback.PNG)

+### Main Communication between components

+The main system architecture is based on a client-server infrastructure.
+The BeddoMischer acts a the server by providing different ports.
+BeddoMischer prodives the following network connections:

+* HTTP Rest API (for Overlay)
+* WebSocket (for dynamic Overlay)
+* TCP Socket (for BeddoControl/BeddoFabrik)
+* UCP Broadcast (for discovery)

+#### Handling Communication btween BeddoMischer and BeddoFabrik:

-#### manage incoming events of scanned cards from all connected BeddoFabrik systems
+manage incoming events of scanned cards from all connected BeddoFabrik systems
-- update internal model
+- update internal model on server side
 - update win probability
 - update website overlays via websocket and javascript (This avoids reloading the page which otherwise would result in ugly flashing overlays.)
 - send updated data to BeddoControl to allow a UI refresh in BeddoControl (if connected)

-#### propagate clear commands to all connected BeddoFabrik systems in order to clear their internal buffers and prepare for a new round.
+propagate clear commands to all connected BeddoFabrik systems in order to clear their internal buffers and prepare for a new round.

-#### listen for incoming commands originating from BeddoControl
+#### Handling Communication btween BeddoMischer and BeddoControl:
   - new round
   - master lock/unlock
   - lock/unlock board